 To maintain a balance between ensuring intellectual freedom while simultaneously preventing access to objectionable content, the filtering software used to block internet access in libraries and schools must allow designated staff to easily disable the internet filter for a specific user after a request is made.

 To mitigate classroom distractions, schools with one-to-one computing (“1:1”) programs rely on internet filters to ensure that their students are not distracted by technology during class time.
-Internet filtering software allows students to access digital learning materials without unproductive websites becoming a hindrance to their learning.
+Web filtering software allows students to access digital learning materials without unproductive websites and computer applications becoming a hindrance to their learning.

 Colleges and universities are less concerned about directly blocking access to adult-oriented content on their network as the acceptable use of technology in education is more readily understood and followed by adult learners.
 K-12 schools are more restrictive with their internet access enforcement as students are still developing their digital literacy skills and are at a higher risk to inappropriately access objectionable content.

 While some degree of filtering may be used in adult education institutions to block clearly objectionable content such as pornography, they are typically less restrictive with their internet access policies as they do not want to infringe on the legitimate research needs of their students.
 Internet filters are instead used as an added layer of protection against web-based cybersecurity risks.

 “Students love BrowseControl because it gives them a safe working environment and prevents potential bad actors from interrupting their educational experience.”